5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 CARD AT A GLANCE

-Key question: Can I stop pushing long enough to be changed?
+Key question: Can I stop repeating my familiar strategy long enough for a truer pattern of life to form?

 Common keywords: